 Car free developments

-Car-free developments are homes which have been built without car parking spaces.
+Car-free properties are homes which have been built without car parking spaces.

 The idea is to reduce traffic congestion, reduce air pollution and better manage the limited amount of space available for on-street parking.

-By living in a car-free development, you've agreed to certain terms.
-Usually, this means you can't apply for an on-street parking permit and you can only apply for a limited number of visitor scratchcards each year.
+By living in a car-free property, you've agreed to certain terms.
+Usually, this means you can't apply for an on-street parking permit and you can only apply for a limited number of visitor vouchers each year.

 Your solicitor or landlord has responsibility for explaining this agreement to you before you purchase or rent a property in a car-free development.